 Note: ENDEXO Technology is intended to reduce catheter-related thrombus, and is not intended to treat or eliminate existing thrombus.

-INTENDED USE
+INTENDED LISE

-- The BioFlo DuraMax with ENDEXO Technology Chronic Hemodialysis Catheter is indicated for use in attaining Long-Term vascular access for Hemodialysis in adults. - Catheters greater than 40 cm are intended for femoral vein insertion.
+- The BioFlo DuraMax with ENDEXO Technology Chronic Hemodialysis Catheter is intended to provide Long-Term vascular access for Hemodialysis in adults. - Catheters greater than 40 cm are intended for femoral vein insertion.

 INDICATIONS FOR USE: